|

 Developing your KIAI is very important.
 It is not just a shout or a screech

 from the throat.
-If you put your hand on the stomach and cough you will feel the muscles of your abdomen
+If you put your hand on the stomach and cough you will

 contract.
 This in fact is the start of your 'KIAI'.